Tommy McCabe

-Thomas McCabe (born April 4, 1998) is an American soccer player who currently plays for USL Championship side Detroit City.
+Thomas McCabe (born April 4, 1998) is an American soccer player who currently plays for Loudoun United in the USL Championship.

 Career

 Youth and college

 McCabe played three years of college soccer at the University of Notre Dame between 2016 and 2018, making 61 appearances and tallying 4 assists.

 While at college, McCabe appeared for USL Premier Development League side Baltimore Bohemians in 2016.
 He played 341 minutes across 4 appearances and had no goals or assists.

 Professional

 On January 11, 2019, McCabe was selected 29th overall in the 2019 MLS SuperDraft by FC Cincinnati.
 He signed with Cincinnati on February 7, 2019.
 On February 15, 2019, McCabe joined USL Championship side North Carolina FC on a season-long loan.
 On May 30, North Carolina FC announced McCabe was being recalled to FC Cincinnati, while also announcing that former NCFC player Nazmi Albadawi was being sent to NCFC on loan.

 On August 28, 2020, McCabe was loaned to USL Championship side Memphis 901 for the remainder of the season.

 He was released by Cincinnati at the end of their 2020 season.
 He subsequently signed with USL Championship side Orange County SC on February 10, 2021.

 On March 8, 2023, McCabe signed a two-year deal with USL Championship side Detroit City.
+McCabe began the season with Detroit, making 11 league appearances before been traded to FC Tulsa in exchange for Brett Levis and Darío Suárez.
+He left Tulsa at the end of their 2023 season.
+He subsequently joined Loudoun United ahead of their 2024 season in the USL Championship.